ReeceHarding/greg/docs/checklist.md

   - [ ] Set up YouTube Data API v3 with API key and configure quota management
   - [ ] Create Cloud Function that fetches all videos from Greg Isenberg's channel ID and stores metadata in Firestore
   - [ ] Implement automatic transcript extraction using YouTube's caption API and store in Firestore
-  - [ ] Build embedded YouTube player with programmatic control for jumping to specific timestamps
+  - [ ] Use YouTube's iframe API for embedding videos with timestamp control (no custom player needed)
   - [ ] Create clickable timestamp UI elements formatted as "Watch from 14:23 to 18:45" that control video playback

 - [ ] Develop Claude 4 Sonnet chatbot that analyzes video transcripts and suggests relevant timestamps
   - [ ] Build chat interface in student dashboard with message history and real-time typing indicators
   - [ ] Integrate Anthropic Claude API with proper authentication and rate limiting
   - [ ] Implement transcript chunking strategy to work within Claude's 200k token context limit
-  - [ ] Create vector database using Firebase Extensions or Pinecone to enable semantic search across all transcripts
+  - [ ] Use Pinecone or another vector database service (not custom built) for semantic transcript search
   - [ ] Parse Claude responses to extract timestamp ranges and format them as clickable video links

 - [ ] Create AI-powered learning path system that builds custom video playlists